nishantguvvada/crosstrain-backend/README.md

 - Profile Page (Optional for User Roles)
 Description: User profile page with personal information and tournament participation details.

 **ALL THE ABOVE POINTS ARE SUGGESTIONS, YOU MAY MODIFY AS REQUIRED.
-THE FIRST DRAFT OF THE APPLICATION NEEDS TO BE SIMPLE AND USER FRIENDLY, IT NEED NOT HAVE ALL THE ENDPOINTS AND PAGES, ONLY BASIC FUNCTIONALITY FOR HOSTING A TOURNAMENT IS REQUIRED.**
+THE FIRST DRAFT OF THE APPLICATION NEEDS TO BE SIMPLE AND USER FRIENDLY, IT NEED NOT HAVE ALL THE ENDPOINTS AND PAGES, ONLY BASIC FUNCTIONALITY FOR HOSTING A TOURNAMENT IS REQUIRED.
+YOU MAY INITIALLY FOCUS ON PLAYER ON PLAYER FIXTURES**